-Intent: The intent of the Commercial designation is to provide locations for specialized commercial uses directly related to the US-23 Freeway within Northfield Township.
+Intent: The intent of the Commercial designation is to provide locations for specialized commercial uses directly related to the US-23 corridor.
 Uses envisioned are related to automobile travel for both Township residents and those traveling through the Township.

-Description: Commercial uses are planned in the area centered on the US-23 / 6 Mile interchange.
-Proximity to this interchange is a necessary prerequisite to be included in this district.
+Description: Commercial uses are planned in the area centered on the US-23 and 6 Mile interchange.
+Proximity to this interchange is a necessary prerequisite for a parcel to be included in this district.